 Travel back to the 19th century in Historic Washington, Arkansas.
 Established on George Washington's birthday in 1824, the town of Washington today is one of America's premier historic villages and Historic Washington State Park is a National Register of Historic Places site.

-More than 30 carefully restored Arkansas landmarks and historic structures, including classic examples of Southern Greek Revival and Federal architecture, Gothic Revival, Italianate, and hand-hewn timber framing or brace-frame cottage construction, stand as a legacy to life in Washington from 1824 to 1900.
-Tour the public buildings and homes; see the remarkable collections of antiques, guns and knives; visit with the guides in period attire and ride the surrey on a tour of the various Arkansas historical sites in town to share an unforgettable experience that will teach you all about The Natural State’s heritage.
+The incredible preservation of more than 30 carefully restored Arkansas landmarks and historic structures – including classic examples of Southern Greek Revival and Federal architecture, Gothic Revival, Italianate, and hand-hewn timber framing or brace-frame cottage construction – stand as a legacy to life in Washington from 1824 to 1900.
+Tour a number of fascinating public buildings and homes; see the remarkable collections of antique exhibits and collections of guns and knives; visit with the guides in period attire, hand dip candles and ride the surrey on a tour of the various Arkansas historical sites in town to share an unforgettable experience that will teach you all about The Natural State’s heritage.

 RATE US! on Trip Advisor.

 Browse the site to learn more about the historic Arkansas landmarks, attractions

 at Historic Washington State Park.
 Plan